 Investors who love dividend-paying stocks will discuss how their investment generates dividend income and appreciation.
 In other words, they're getting a regular supply of money (from the dividends), and the underlying stock is increasing in value (as the company grows).

 Keep in mind that stocks with high dividends still carry risk.
-Dividend stocks can drop in value like any other stock, and they are similar to other equities in that they're usually best to buy and hold for a long time.
+Dividend stocks can drop in value like any other stock.
+However, they are similar to other equities in that they're usually best to buy and hold for a long time.
 But if you have some extra cash to invest and understand the risk involved, dividend stocks are something to consider.

 Perhaps an index fund full of them would be right for you, and just make sure you understand the risks of index fund bubbles.

-5. Open a High-interest Savings Account
+6. Open a High-Interest Savings Account

 That's why keeping your savings in a high-yield savings account is clutch.
-The best high-interest banks are online-only, so you won't need to mess with going into the bank to get started.
+The best high-interest banks are online-only, so you won't need to go into the bank to get started.
 And some pay as much as 0.70% interest per year.
 You could also look into money market accounts, treasury bonds, or certificates of deposit for low-risk, stable-return investments.

-6. Long-Term Index Fund Investing
+7. Long-Term Index Fund Investing